jaimehrubiks/kodewolf/source/content/blog/dns/dns-security.md

 Hi !
 Today we're gonna see the **security** aspect of the DNS protocol.
 If you're interested in web, you should be used to the following statement :

 > "HTTPS everywhere !
-We need to secure the web'
+We need to secure the web"

 That's right, but is really HTTPS securing *everything* on Internet ?
 Let's see that.